Damaged Lungs Can Be Repaired in Four Hours

 The most publicized methods of replacing lungs are these:

-We do not yet have a way of fixing damaged lungs within our bodies, but The Ohio State University repairs damaged donor lungs in a three-foot-diameter bubble with a simple three-ingredient treatment recipe.
-The process takes only three to four hours and results in a pair of lungs that look new.
+We do not yet have a way of fixing damaged lungs within our living bodies, but The Ohio State University repairs damaged donor lungs in a three-foot-diameter bubble with a simple three-ingredient treatment recipe.

 The Magic Three-Ingredient Recipe: Steen Solution